plasticruler/flask-base-app/README.md

 + use blueprints
 + download content in configured urls
 + basic bash scripting, especially setting up virtualenv environment to run flask app cli
++ data operations implementated as tasks that can be executed from a shell script (cron)

 # Meta
 I started this project after leaning things in this video https://www.youtube.com/watch?v=8aTnmsDMldY, which I found to be pretty unusable once you dig into it.
 Instead I bought Miguel Grinberg's latest [flask mega tutorial](https://learn.miguelgrinberg.com/) book and am using that as a reference.
 USD 15, great bargain for what you end up learning.